-It’s no secret millennials are the power behind the majority of the social media platforms.
+It’s no secret millennials are the power behind the majority of the social media platform.
 Breaking the code on developing great content has become a mission for many businesses.
 Businesses need to understand the rules of engagement within the social stratosphere.
-Millennials like to be in the know, constantly connected, and feel empowered by social media.
+Millennials like to be in the know, be constantly connected and feel empowered by social media.

-- Broad social tools, such as Facebook, allow millennials to be in the know
+- Broad social tools, such as Facebook, allows millennials to be in the know

 - YouTube, as an example, allows millennials to feel visible.
 Plus, the sharing of comments offers anonymity from conformity

-- Niche tools, such as Instagram, allow for snackable content that provides bite-size access to the world
+- Niche tools, such as Instagram, allows for snack-able content that provides bite-size access to the world

-Here’s a look at marketing tactics pre and post the social media eruption.
+Here’s a look at marketing tactics pre- and post-social media eruption:

 Adele Lassere is a marketing/advertising consultant with 20+ years experience, freelance writer and author of “Elements of Buying” (self-help advertising guide), available at Amazon.com.
 Adele was listed as Black Enterprise’s 2011 Top Execs in Marketing & Advertising and Black Enterprise’s 2013 Top Women Executives in Advertising & Marketing.
 Contact: email@example.com